 However, as they've grown larger we've, perhaps inevitably, heard more complaints regarding the quality of the support on offer.

-Then in autumn 2015, they came in for criticism for the way they handled a serious service outage.
+They also came in for criticism over the way they handled a serious service outage in autumn 2015.

-They do work hard to put things right, and their reputation for service is still pretty good, but "heroes" might be pushing it these days.
+They do work hard to put things right though, and their reputation for service is still pretty good, but "heroes" might be pushing it these days.

 Although Plusnet prices and their broadband - see below - make them a good provider in many ways, there are better providers out there for service.